forfudan/MojoMiji/src/miji/basic/functions.md

 The `fn` keyword is unique to Mojo and is not present in Python.
 It is another way to define a function.
 For most functionalities (I would say 95 percent of use cases), these two keywords are interchangeable.
 You can safely choose either.

 You may then wonder why there are two keywords to declare functions in Mojo.
-The reason is to allow different **default behaviors** of functions:
+The reason about the error handling:

-- In `fn`, you have to use `raises` keyword to indicate the exceptions that may be raised by the function.
-On contrary, `def` automatically assumes that the function may raise some exceptions, so you do not need to use the `raises` keyword.
+- For `fn`-functions: If there are potential exceptions that may be raised by the function, you have to explicitly indicate them using the `raises` keyword in the function declaration.
-- If a function is defined with `fn`, the arguments are immutable by default,and you cannot change the values of the arguments within the function.
-If a function is defined with `def`, the arguments are immutable by default, but changing the values of the arguments will create a mutable copy of them.
+- For `def`-functions: The `raises` keyword is **not needed**.
+The function will assume that it may raise some exceptions.

-The first one is easy: `def` automatically add `raises` to the function for you so you do not need to do that yourself.
-We will discuss the error-handling in Mojo in the chapters.
+You can think that the `def` keyword will automatically append the keyword `raises` to the end of the function signature, so that you do not need to do that yourself.

-The second one is more difficult to understand if you are new to Mojo because it covers some concepts that are not familiar to Python users, e.g., mutability.
-We will discuss the differences in detail [at the end of this chapter](#def-vs-fn).

 ::: info Is `fn` pythonic?